niravcodes/niravcodes.github.io/_posts/2019-10-24-some-cool-things-on-the-internet-part-one.md

 2. [Reverse Engineering the iPod Nano 6 LCD interface](https://www.youtube.com/watch?v=7TedIzmguP0)
 3. [Interfacing a cheap phone camera module to a PIC32 microcontroller](https://www.youtube.com/watch?v=rQYByorpoFk)

-# Things You Should Never Do by Joel Spolsky
+### Things You Should Never Do by Joel Spolsky

 Link: [https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/ "https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/")

 Joel On Software is an amazing blog on software engineering by none other than the co-founder of Stack Overflow.
-You'll find websites linking to one of his articles or quoting him in many nodes of the developer-web cluster.
-This article in particular puts forward some really good tips on software development that I keep on forgetting.
+You'll find websites linking to one of his articles or quoting him in many nodes of the developer web-cluster.
+This article in particular puts forward some really good tips on software development that I always try to keep in mind, given my proclivity for wanting to restart start projects from scratch.

 See also: Schlemiel the Painter's algorithm